petrsynek/MLPipeline/readme.md

 This is simple project which mocks a workflow of machine-learning pipeline.
 Project is implemented in python 3.9 although I guess anything 3.7+ should be fine.

 Project was created based on assignment in _assignment.md_ file.
-At beginning, I worked with structure of _.yaml_ as defined in assignment, however everything in the original yaml is list for no reason.
+At beginning, I worked with structure of _.yaml_ as defined in assignment, however everything in the original yaml is list which is probably flawed.
 For purposes of tests and ease of pipeline assembly I switched to slightly more normal implementation later.
 Still, there are residuals of original implementation - components are still lists, and whole thing is just begging to be OrderedDict.

 I imagined pipeline as orchestrator of individual runners (tasks) which perform operations on datasets.
 As multiple task can run concurrently on the data I have implemented it as asynchronous scheduler.
 The abstract flow of the pipeline and alternative approaches are described lower.